atlassian/react-beautiful-dnd/README.md

 }
 ```

-### `Hook`s
+### `Handle`s

-Hooks are top level application events that you can use to perform your own state updates, style updates, as well as to make screen reader announcements.
+Handles are top level application events that you can use to perform your own state updates, style updates, as well as to make screen reader announcements.

-[Please see our Hooks guide](docs/guides/hooks.md) for detailed information about hooks ❤️
+[Please see our Handles guide](docs/guides/handles.md) for detailed information about handles ❤️

 ## `Droppable`